 The Center’s mission is to provide exceptional, compassionate care to families so that each individual with autism will realize his or her fullest potential and to expand our impact through education, innovative research, and public policy.
 DIBS works closely with the Center to support education and outreach efforts such as the annual Autism Awareness Month lecture and Discovery Day.

 DIBS Director Geraldine Dawson, PhD, a renowned researcher in the development and diagnosis of autism spectrum disorder in young children, directs the Autism Center.
-She is Professor of Psychiatry & Behavioral Sciences in the Duke School of Medicine.
+She is William Clelland Distinguished Professor of Psychiatry and Behavioral Sciences at Duke University, where she also is Professor of Pediatrics and Psychology & Neuroscience.